 Potential Risks of Corporate-Owned Life Insurance

-COLI is designed to be held for the long haul, and accessing the capital locked inside these policies isn’t always easy or cost-effective.
-Surrendering a policy early often triggers surrender charges from the insurance carrier, and any gains above the company’s cost basis become taxable as ordinary income.
-This combination can significantly reduce the net value the company recovers, making COLI a poor choice for businesses that may need flexible access to their capital in the short or medium term.
+Surrendering a policy early often triggers surrender charges from the insurance carrier.
+Any gains above the company’s cost basis become taxable as ordinary income.
+2 This combination can significantly reduce the net value the company recovers.
+It makes COLI a poor choice for businesses that may need flexible access to capital in the short- or medium-term.

 COLI programs are subject to a complex web of federal regulations, and failing to comply can have serious consequences.
 Under Internal Revenue Code Section 101(j), companies must obtain written employee consent and meet specific notice requirements before issuing a policy to preserve the tax-free status of the death benefit.
-1
+3

 Bottom Line

-Corporate-owned life insurance is a strategic financial tool that helps businesses of all sizes fund executive benefits, protect against the loss of key employees, support buy-sell agreements and manage long-term liabilities in a tax-efficient way.
+Corporate-owned life insurance is a strategic financial tool helping businesses of all sizes fund executive benefits, protect against the loss of key employees, support buy-sell agreements and manage long-term liabilities in a tax-efficient way.
 With several policy types available, from conservative whole life to market-linked variable and indexed options, companies can tailor their COLI programs to match their specific financial goals and risk tolerance.

 Tips for Buying Life Insurance